richplastow/20231104-running-rust-four-ways/README.md

 Check that it's working:
 `npm test`
-...you should see `"Tests will be run from here"` logged.
+...you should see `"Tests will be run from here"`

 ## Build and test the standalone binary